Kilimanjaro Trip Preparation

 When to Climb Mount Kilimanjaro

 Peak seasons are traditionally January to March and June to October, and these are popular times to climb with temperatures in Moshi averaging 22 degrees C and summit temperatures around - 7 degrees C. The rains are in April, May and October and November but nowadays climate change has changed this pattern greatly.
 December is getting warmer again with clear skies.

 The weather on Mount Kilimanjaro can vary dramatically within the same day, from hot to cold, sunny and clear to rainy with clouds.
 It is hard to predict the weather on any particular day, so be prepared for good and bad weather on any one day.
 This is an equatorial mountain so don't think in terms of seasons.
 The annual temperature range is not great, but there will be a great change due to altitude and the time of day.The lower regions can be hot and humid, with temperatures between 20 and 27 degrees Celsius, while summit temperatures can range from 0 to -20 degrees.

 Like all mountains, expect the unexpected.
-Snow can fall at high altitudes, even when the tempuratures are toasty and warm at the base.
+Snow can fall at high altitudes, and summit day can be a full winter experience.